beaurancourt/blog/markdown/rewriting-travel.md

 But how long can they travel for?
 HoJ:29 has a climate table (which we'll use to generate the weather each day, including the precipitation, which slows travel), and that climate table includes daylight hours by month.
-October is listed as having 11 daylight hours, and the internet says that in iceland the sun rises on October 1st at ~8am and sets at ~7pm, if your players want to be specific (mine did).
+October is listed as having 11 daylight hours, and the internet says that in Iceland the sun rises on October 1st at ~8am and sets at ~7pm, if your players want to be specific (mine did).